 Travelers should be alert to fraud occasionally perpetrated by Luanda airport personnel.
 Immigration and customs officials sometimes detain foreigners without cause and then demand gratuities before allowing them to enter or depart Angola.
 Airport health officials sometimes demand that passengers arriving without proof of current yellow fever vaccination accept and pay for a vaccination at the airport.
 Travelers are advised to carry their yellow fever vaccination card and ensure their yellow fever vaccine is up-to-date.
 If travelers forget to bring their yellow fever vaccination card and do not wish to receive the vaccine offered at the airport, they should be prepared to depart the country on the next available flight.
 Searches of travelers' checked baggage are common.

-Travelers should also be aware that criminals sometimes attempt to insert items into baggage at the airport, particularly for flights from Luanda to South Africa.
-It is important that travelers maintain control of their carry-on baggage at all times, and if they believe something has been inserted into their baggage, they should report the incident immediately to airport authorities.
+It is important that travelers maintain control of their carry-on baggage at all times and be on guard for any individuals attempting to insert items into baggage.
+If travelers believe something has been inserted into their baggage, they should report the incident immediately to airport authorities.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 - Replace a stolen passport.

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

 - Put you in contact with the appropriate police authorities and, if you want us to, contact family members or friends.